AsahiLinux/docs/M1-vs.-PC-Boot.md

 # iBoot

 iBoot is the main bootloader on M1 machines.
 It is small.
 It cannot understand external storage.
 It does not support USB.
 It does not have a UI.
-All it can do is boot from internal storage, and show an Apple logo, a progress bar, and a few error messages.
+All it can do is boot from internal storage, and show an Apple logo and a few error messages.

 iBoot is like the lower level components of UEFI firmware on a PC.
 Enough to boot from internal NVMe, but without any USB drivers.